 What is a separately derived system?
 It’s a wiring system that produces power by utilizing a battery, a solar photovoltaic system, a transformer, converter windings, or from a generator that has no direct electrical connection such as a solidly connected grounded circuit conductor that supplies the conductors coming from another system.

-To know whether your generator is a separately derived system, all you need to do is pay attention to the transfer switch.
+To know whether this is the case, all you need to do is pay attention to the transfer switch.
 If the transfer switch cannot be transferred to the neutral grounded conductor, this means the grounded circuit conductor of the generator is solidly connected, making it have an unseparated derived system.
 Otherwise, it would require a connection to a grounding rod or grounding electrodes.

 Take note that if you are going with the cord and plug system, you will no longer need to use and earth grounding rod for your generator since there are no other sources of lightning surges, fault currents, or sources of electricity that you would need to struggle with.
 Your generator’s frame can serve as the ground for fault currents generated by the generator itself.